 With verse 1 a typical translation would be "An account of the genealogy" (NRSV).

-However, in the original Greek both verses use the same word, one which is familiar to us because it is "genesis", the title of the first book of the Bible.
+However, in the original Greek both verses use the same word, one which is familiar to us in English as "genesis", the title of the first book of the Bible.
 The book of Genesis is the book of beginnings.
 It tells of the origins of creation (Gen 2,4 and 5,1, though it will not be clear in the translations.) and of the people of Israel.The literal translation of the first half of the two verses is therefore:

-Bearing in mind what we have already discovered about the style of 1,18-25, reflect on the purpose of chapter 1 taking "origins" as the key word in verses 1 and 18.
+Bearing in mind what we have already discovered about the content of 1,18-25, reflect on the purpose of chapter 1 taking "origins" as the key word in verses 1 and 18.

 Then take a look at my response.

-Already we have seen how we are reading the first part of the verse as "The book of the origins...".
+We have seen that we are reading the beginning of the first verse as "The book of the origins...".
 Most commentators restrict this meaning either to the genealogy or the two chapters of the infancy narrative at most.
-Could this refer to the whole Gospel with a fulfilment in 28,18-19?
+But could this refer to the whole Gospel with a fulfilment in 28,18-19?
 Might there be a recalling of the purpose of the first book of Genesis?

 Translations then vary in using "Christ" or "Messiah" for Jesus.
 One is Greek, the other Hebrew for "Anointed One".
-What is the significance of the choice?
+What might be the significance of the choice?

 For "Son of David" look at 2nd Samuel chapter 7 and how the passage plays on the various meanings of the word "house".For "Son of Abraham" look at Gen 12,1-4 and then also Gen 15 & 17 for God's covenant with Abraham.